AgNet News Hour, Tuesday, 09-10-24

 Get the latest agriculture news in today’s AgNet News Hour.
-On today’s show, officials declare the end of fruit fly quarantines in California.
+On today’s show, why some say “the door is almost shut” on starting up a small farm in California.
+Plus, new technology that can help winemakers manage smoke taint from wildfires.
 Tune in for these news stories, interviews, features, and more.

 Listen to previous AgNet News Hour episodes…